 This goes for you as well as the client.
 I’ve seen many Neumann TLM’s broken because of parents who can’t control or don’t watch their kids.

-Lastly, your clients don’t need to see how you chastise your kids, you also don’t want to be put into a situation where you chastise someone else’s children, that’s the recipe for a bad work relationship maybe even murder.
+Lastly, you don’t want to be put into a situation where you chastise someone else’s children, that’s the recipe for a bad work relationship maybe even murder.

 12. No Uninvited Guests

 Nothing is more infuriating than opening the door for your 5 o’clock and there are 3-4 extra people walking in behind them.
 Now, you have to find space for them, their bags, etc. Most of the time, they contribute nothing but distractions.

 A recording studio is a place of business, you and your client should be focused on getting the project done.
 I’ve had uneasy conversations with clients over this.